 3. My friend Tanya from Lovely Greens has a recipe for a general all purpose cleaner using vinegar, water and essential oils.
 She says it smells much better than a regular mix of vinegar and water.

 4. Combine equal parts of olive oil, vinegar, and lemon juice to make your own furniture polish.
 Place in a spray bottle and squirt away.
 The olive oil will nourish your wood furniture and the vinegar and lemon juice will do the cleaning.
 The lemon juice helps provide a nice scent to the polish as well.
 Bye Bye Pledge!

-6. Ninny Gail J Addington-Erwin mixes three parts water to one part vinegar in a spray bottle for cleaning glass, mirrors, counter tops, stainless steel sinks and appliances “because she was taught to”.
-Nice to see cleaning tips passed down from generation to generation, Ninny!
+6. Mix three parts water to one part vinegar in a spray bottle for cleaning glass, mirrors, counter tops, stainless steel sinks and appliances.

 7. Clean the ugly deposits left in a fish bowl by rubbing the inside of the bowl with a cloth dipped in vinegar.
 Rinse well.